 and welcome to another part of the best German language online course ever.

-Part 1 was an overview about German Past tense and what we’ll have to learn, part 2 was all about the spoken past and today, in part 3, it is time for a look at:
+Part 1 was an overview about German past tense generally functions and a roadmap for what we’ll have to learn, part 2 was all about the Spoken Past and today, in part 3, it is time for a look at what I call:

 Now, that would be a great system – if German were consistent about it.
 But it isn’t.
 German is consistent about pretty much no rule.

 There’s a group of verbs for which the written past is also idiomatic in spoken language.
 For some, you can use both forms, for others the written past is the better choice, and then there are the ones you’ll REALLY love: The ones where the spoken past and the written past are both used, and mean two different things.
 But before we talk about that, we’ll learn how to build the forms.
 And for that, we’ll begin with a look at good ol’ English…